sayajinpt/ETH-BSC_Collider/README.md

 If a match is found it will save into a 'Found.txt' file and print on the gui textbox.

-If u set verbosity On it will print all random generated accounts insted of just the collisions. its better leave verbosity off.
+If u set verbosity On it will print all random generated accounts insted of just the collisions. its better leave verbosity OFF!!
+If On will create Lag in the GUI.

 Program have option to let user define how many processors count want to use.ALso a pause/resume function.